jawinn/Web-Dev-Contract/web-development-contract.md

 <h4>Technical support</h4>

 <p>You may already have professional website hosting; you might even manage that hosting in-house; if that&#8217;s the case, great.
 If you don&#8217;t manage your own website hosting, I can set up an account for you at one of my preferred, third-party hosting providers.
-I will charge you a one-off fee for installing your site on this server, plus any statistics software such as Google Analytics; then the updates to, and management of that server, plus any support issues will be up to you.</p>
+I will charge you a one-off fee for installing your site on this server, and any management of that server.
+Any support issues will be up to you.</p>

 <p>Unfortunately I cannot offer or include technical support for website hosting, email or other services relating to website hosting.
 If you do require help with anything beyond the development of your site, I&#8217;ll be happy to help or point you in the right direction.</p>

 <h4>Hacked Website</h4>

 <p>Getting hacked is never fun.
 I will always do my best to make the website I produce for you as secure as possible but I can neither be responsible for nor accountable for your website after it has been launched.
 I can also not be responsible for providing a backup of your website files should the worst occur.
-Most web hosting companies will be able to provide you a recent website backup for a fee and I am also able to offer a regular backup storage service for an ongoing fee which can be discussed.
+Most web hosting companies will be able to provide you a recent website backup.
+Also, your CMS (WordPress for example), if you have one, often has plugins to aid with security and backups that I can recommend.
 That being said, if I can help out I will surely try.</p>

 <h4>External Services</h4>

 <p>If part of our agreement includes services that I am not able to offer, I will either recommend someone to perform these for you or I can sub-contract these on your behalf.
 These services may include the likes of Web Design, Search Engine Marketing (SEA) or Search Engine Optimisation (SEO) services.
 I endevour to perform all web development work myself, but if need be I reserve the right to utilise the services of third party contractors.</p>

-<h4>Ecommerce</h4>
+<h4>E-commerce</h4>

 <p>If your web development service includes the integration of online purchasing/ecommerce facilities, you will be resopnsible for both the set-up and ongoing costs of these services.
 These may include merchant gateway fees, purchase of an SSL certificate and any other fees for services provided by this third party functionality.
 When the time comes to integrate these services, I will endevour to fully inform you of what costs may be involved.</p>